griffina/griffina.github.io/_posts/2014-06-01-golang-on-azure.md

 <figure>
 	<a href="/images/browse.png"><img src="/images/browse.png" alt="browse to the site"></a>
-	<figcaption>The result the Go app running on an azure website</figcaption>
+	<figcaption>The result the Go app running on an Azure website</figcaption>
 </figure>

 ## Updating the site
 As the ```.exe``` will be running, to upload a new version of ```my_app.exe``` you will need to stop the website from running before you do.
 <figure>
 	<a href="/images/stop.png"><img src="/images/stop.png" alt="stop the website"></a>
-	<figcaption>The result the Go app running on an azure website</figcaption>
+	<figcaption>The result the Go app running on an Azure website</figcaption>
 </figure>

 Upload the new .exe and restart the webiste.